-For each programming problem, we prompt GPT-4o in a chain-of-thought manner to generate a list of KCs that capture the underlying skills or concepts necessary to solve the problem.
-We also include a few carefully constructed in-context examples in our prompt as few-shot demonstrations.
-We prompt GPT-4o to convert human-written topic tags, such as ``If-else'', from each dataset into more fine-granular natural language descriptions, and use them as the in-context examples.
-We instruct the model to reason step-by-step: to first identify why a particular KC is relevant to the problem, and then generate a clear textual description of the KC.
-To help the LLM better understand what is required to solve a problem, we include correct student submissions as examples in the prompt.
+\textbf{Initial KC Generation} For each programming problem, we prompt GPT-4o using chain-of-thought reasoning to generate a list of KCs that capture the underlying skills necessary to solve the problem.
+We include a few carefully constructed in-context examples in our prompt as few-shot demonstrations, prompting GPT-4o to convert human-written topic tags, such as ``If-else'', from each dataset into more fine-granular natural language descriptions.
+We instruct the model to first explain the relevance of each KC, and then generate a clear textual description.
+To help the LLM better understand what is required to solve a problem, we include correct student submissions as examples.
 Since programming problems can often be solved in multiple valid ways, we include diverse examples to ensure comprehensive coverage of relevant KCs.
 Therefore, we apply a clustering algorithm to the CodeBERT \citep{feng-etal-2020-codebert} embeddings of all correct student submissions and sample one per cluster, with the number of clusters controlling the diversity of examples.
 Empirically, we find that this approach yields fine-grained, function-level KC descriptions.
-See Appendix \ref{sec: prompt} for the exact prompt used for all steps in our KC generation pipeline.
+See Appendix \ref{sec: prompt} for the exact prompt used for all steps in our KC generation pipeline. \\